Preparing for your marriage-based immigrant visa consular interview

 Additionally, you should take the original version plus one photocopy of any civil documents that you used with your application.
 For example, if you previously submitted a photocopy of your birth certificate, take the original or certified copy version to the interview.

 The consular officer will likely ask if you have any life changes that may affect your application for a green card.
-The officer is looking for anything that may change an answer on your application.
+The officer is looking for anything that may change an answer on your application or petition.
 Some examples include the birth a child, new employer, or new address.
 If your changes include an arrest or other immigration issues, speak to an immigration attorney before attending your green card interview.

 Green Card Interview